 The financial sector, including banking, insurance, security and investment, is expected to make the most investments in digital transformation technology.
-However, the finance industry is closely followed by the robotic manufacturing industry, whose spending is meant to double over the next three years.
+However, the finance industry is closely followed by the robotic manufacturing industry, whose spending is forecasted to double over the next three years.

 We’ll see a growing number of B2B organisations moving to a B2B2C model (Business-to-Business-to-Customer), offering clients customised experiences and specific products.
 Customers in the B2B environment will start to expect the same level of customer experience as in the B2C space.
-Through B2B2C sales B2B enterprises will be able to offer customer experiences that correspond to Amazon standards.
+Through B2B2C sales, B2B enterprises will be able to offer customer experiences that correspond to Amazon standards.

-3. IoT will offer several opportunities
+Trend 3.
+IoT will offer several opportunities

-4. The focus will be on people, not technology
+Trend 4.
+The focus will be on people, not technology

 Gartner suggests that 64% of managers believe that the digital future will massively challenge their team.
 The lack of skills will be one of the main challenges that digital transformation poses to large enterprises.

-5. AI will play an essential role in the manufacturing industry
+Trend 5.
+AI will play an essential role in the manufacturing industry

 Statistics show that AI and machine learning will play a significant role in the manufacturing industry.
 The Accenture report suggests that AI will help increase productivity within the manufacturing business by 40%.
 However, there’s a gap between reality and wishful thinking, with 92% of manufacturers assuming that smart factory technologies will allow them to enhance productivity, but only 12% of manufacturers actually using AI-empowered technology.

-6. XaaS will continue to be the top in-house solution
+Trend 6.
+XaaS will continue to be the top in-house solution

-7. 5G will drive digital transformation
+Trend 7.
+5G will drive digital transformation

-8. AI will take over and solve the skill gap problem
+Trend 8.
+AI will take over and solve the skill gap problem

 According to a survey carried out in 2019, 40% of employers believe that artificial intelligence will be used to overcome the challenge of the lack in skillset.
 While the costs of a barista for Starbucks lie around $20,000, a robotic barista arm would cost them $25,000, without the need for sick or annual leave pay and the robot operating 24/7.
 This makes enterprises more likely to choose the robot over an actual barista.